-Since our founding in 1994, we have shipped more than 177 million gaming products and actively nurtured a passionate and engaged global customer base by maintaining a long history of delivering reliable, high-performance gear.
-As a result, we believe we have established ourselves as a leading brand among video gaming enthusiasts, many of whom are active and prominent in eSports and act as ambassadors for our branded gear.
+Since our founding in 1994, we have shipped more than 182 million gaming and streaming products as of March 31, 2020 and actively nurtured a passionate and engaged global customer base by maintaining a long history of delivering innovative, finely engineered products that have expanded the frontiers of gaming performance.
+Since people started building customized PCs in the 1990s for gaming, we have been at the forefront of providing high-performance gear gamers needed to maximize their performance.
+For example, we pioneered the performance PSU category and brought liquid cooling for PCs to the mainstream.
+We invented back-paddles for performance controllers under the SCUF brand and invented the Stream Deck under the Elgato brand.
+We created the first mechanical keyboard with individual addressable RGB lights per key.
+As a result, we believe we have established ourselves as a leading brand among gaming enthusiasts and streamers, many of whom are active and prominent in eSports and act as ambassadors for our branded gear.

-We believe our strong brand name combined with the breadth of our high-performing gear and proprietary software ecosystem provide us with a competitive advantage to launch new gear efficiently and gain market share quickly.
-Further, we believe our iCUE software, which integrates nearly all of our gear, creates an incentive for gamers to continue to purchase our gear as it helps harmonize and improve gear performance.
+We believe our strong brand name combined with the breadth of our high-performing gear and proprietary software provides us with a competitive advantage to launch new gear efficiently and gain market share quickly.
+In certain product categories we have expanded our brand leadership by investing in category-specific brands which carry the same brand ethos as Corsair for innovation and performance, including SCUF Gaming, Elgato and Origin.
+We believe our software including iCUE, which integrates nearly all of our gear, and Elgato streaming software suite, which optimizes streaming experiences, enhances our brand equity and creates an incentive for gamers and content creators to continue to purchase our gear, as it helps harmonize and improve gear performance.